KuromeSama6/Autosu/README.md

 # Autosu!
 Osu! autoplay bot, made with CefSharp Winforms and native C# libraries, with the dedication to simulate human hand movement.

-This is a beginner's project and do not expect good code.
+**This is a beginner's project.** Do not expect good code.
 Despite application will have full functionality, expect bad practices and non-optimal implementations in source code.
 You are more than welcome to make suggestions and fork this.
+The UI is Boeing-737 cockpit styled, as I've been obsessed with aviation simulation lately.

+**Autosu! does not read or write memory.** Autosu! operates purely on reading the beatmap (.osu) files.
+However, this means Autosu! cannot automatically detect the start of a song and cannot automatically read the current progress of a song.
+Manual calibration is required.

 **Logging out and disconnection from Bancho is recommended.** Submitting scores played by Autosu! to Bancho is against osu! rules.
 This is cheating.
 Violators' accounts will be restricted.